navid0908/dating-with-node-api/README.md

   - alter-tableName when your script is altering a table
   - drop-tableName when your script is dropping a table.
 * Table names should be singular.
 See [stackoverflow](http://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vs-plural-names) for explanation.
-* Foreign keys should be lowercase like so: fk\_foreignKeyTableName\_primaryKeyTableName"
+* Foreign keys should be lowercase like so: fk\_foreignKeyTableName\_primaryKeyTableName

 # Testing